pi-lar/neuropil/doc/source/ngizerodiscovery.rst

 each user of the neuropil messaging layer can add new additional attribute / attribute values or a new semantic definition, then the neuropil messaging layer will never be able to match these intents to each other!
 Out of experience we can tell you: Implementing these always changing semantics into a middleware is no going to work!
-(It's not that these semantics are not neccessary, it is just that a classic middleware must be agnostic up to a certain point against it's payloads definitions).
-We have to accept the fact that we do not know (and will never know) the precice format/semantics of all values or attributes.
-But still we would like to be able to compare two intents to each other, to enforce certain rules and behaviour before an application has to deal with it (i.e. HTTP is a protocol that has never thought about this specific aspect, and each addition of HTTP is adding exactly the complexity that I've been describing above).
+(It's not that these semantics are not necessary, it is just that a classic middleware must be agnostic up to a certain point against it's payloads definitions).
+We have to accept the fact that we do not know (and will never know) the precise format/semantics of all values or attributes.
+But still we would like to be able to compare two intents to each other, to enforce certain rules and behavior before an application has to deal with it (i.e. HTTP is a protocol that has never thought about this specific aspect, and each addition of HTTP is adding exactly the complexity that I've been describing above).